TheCodeVenture/react-native-audio/README.md

 Record and play back audio in your iOS or Android React Native apps.

+## NOTE:
+This repository adds the loudspeaker as default speaker for iOS, and adds a callback function to prepareRecordingAtPath method

 ### Installation

 Install the npm package and link it to your project: